Reverb aux send vs insert

 Using reverb aux sends

 The key benefit to using an aux track for your reverbs is that lots of signals can be sent to a single reverb plugin.
-Employing just one reverb plugin and then sending multiple tracks to it is usually a more manageable process than adding the same plugin to lots of tracks as an insert and then having to manage each plugin individually.
+Employing just one reverb plugin and then sending multiple tracks to it is often a more manageable process than adding the same plugin to lots of tracks as an insert and then having to manage each plugin individually.
 This method uses less computer processing power too.
-This still works well even if you use two or three reverbs in your track.
+This still works well even if you use a few different reverbs in your track.
 You simply set up a few aux tracks for different reverb types.
 You then send your tracks to the desired reverb.

 Inserting reverb plugins

 That said, there comes a point where it makes more sense to insert your reverb plugins directly onto the instrument tracks themselves.
-If you want to use a lot of different reverbs in your session, or you want to use the same reverb plugin in different ways, such as different amounts of pre delay for different instruments for example, then it may be more beneficial to add your reverb plugins as inserts to specific tracks.
-When dealing with a lot of different reverb requirements, this is often a more organized and manageable approach than setting up a lot of different reverb aux tracks for different reverbs and then sending potentially only one or two signals to each aux track.
+If you want to use a lot of different reverbs in your session, or you want to use the same reverb plugin in different ways, such as different pre delay settings for different instruments, for example, then it may be more beneficial to add your reverb plugins as inserts to specific tracks.
+When dealing with a lot of different reverb requirements, this is often a more organized and manageable approach than setting up a lot of different reverb aux tracks for different reverbs and then sending perhaps only one signal to each.

 So really, it’s a case of making the reverb aux send vs insert decision on a session by session basis.
 Sometimes it will be logical to send all of the tracks in your session to dedicated reverb aux tracks.
 In other cases, it will make more sense to add your reverbs as inserts on the instrument tracks themselves.